 Where do I start?
 Beaches are in abundance on island cruises and so wherever you visit, you are never very far from a beach.
 Some people like the beach and others not so much, usually because in general, sand gets everywhere!
 But if you can get over the sand it’s well worth a day relaxing on a beach.

 The Caribbean is the ideal destination to cruise to if you are a beach lover.
+If you enjoy scuba diving, I’d recommend that you take a look at the ultimate diving in the Caribbean.
 There are over a thousand islands that make up the Caribbean so there is sure to be a beach out there for you.
 On my most recent cruise to the Caribbean, I visited Magens Bay on St Thomas.

 Before my Caribbean cruise, I’d decided on the one thing I wanted to do or see on each island and having read that Magens Bay had apparently been voted by National Geographic as one of the top ten beaches in the world, my mind was made up that I had to visit this amazing beach.